New UNHCR Legal Guidelines Step Forward for LGBTI Refugees

-HIAS has spent the last year researching the security concerns facing sexual minority refugees in Ecuador, Ghana, Israel, and Kenya.
+HIAS has spent the last year researching the security concerns facing sexual minority refugees.
 Fernanda, one of the Colombian transwomen we interviewed in Ecuador, told us that she “came [to Ecuador] because there were pamphlets in the street saying that they were going to kill the gays.”
 Fleeing does not guarantee protection, however.
 Many sexual minority refugees told us that they continue to face violence and stigma in their host countries.
 Zachary, a 22 year old gay refugee now living in Ghana, described his frustration closeting his identity in Accra.
 Many Ghanaians, he explained, “are not people who will accept me for who I am… Living in this city is almost like I’ll be hiding my feelings and behavior for which I don’t want to hide for a longer time.”

 The identity-based violence and discrimination faced by sexual minority refugees forces many into hiding.
 Most are too fearful to disclose their identities to their own communities and fail to see the benefit of self-identifying to refugee-assistance agencies.
 Few are aware that they can make an asylum claim based on sexual orientation or gender identity.
 Those who do file claims often face asylum officers who rely on stereotypes to determine whether they are credibly gay, transgender, or bisexual.
 Some applicants are asked to prove their sexual orientation in response to voyeuristic questions about their sex lives; others are presumed heterosexual because they were married, have children or otherwise conform to gender stereotypes.